CryptoCavemen/farmer-house/README.md

 Now, let's proceed to mint the FieldNFT and TomatoNFT.
 These two non-fungible tokens represent the fundamental elements of the FarmerHouse game - the farm field (FieldNFT) and the tomato plant (TomatoNFT).

-During the minting process, ensure that the collection of TomatoNFT is set as TomatoSeedCollectionNFT, and for FieldNFT, its collection should be configured as FieldCollectionNFT.
+During the minting process, ensure that the collection of TomatoNFT is set as TomatoSeedCollectionNFT and **<u>verified</u>**, and for FieldNFT, its collection should be configured as FieldCollectionNFT and **<u>verified</u>**.
 Feel free to mint these tokens directly to the FarmsPDA.

 > **Note:** Save the mintAddress, metadataAddress and masterEditionAddress of each.